Yikun Ban

 Wuhan University.

-- Reinforcement Learning with Human Feedback.
+- Reinforcement Learning with Human Feedback

-yikunb2[at]illinois.edu
+yikunb[at]buaa.edu.cn, yikunb2[at]illinois.edu

 Google Scholar